diabitbol/trojan-horse-SFML/README.md

 # trojan-horse
-This is a trajos horse I developed in C++ using SFML I will add a video transfer from webcam feature with openCV
+This is a trajos horse I developed in C++ using SFML.
+I will add a video transfer from webcam feature with openCV I strongly advise you to not use it for nonequal purposes